ks982579/ksulldev-astro/src/pages/notes/maths/calculus.md

 [LibreTexts.org](https://math.libretexts.org/Bookshelves/Calculus/Calculus_3e_(Apex)/12%3A_Functions_of_Several_Variables/12.04%3A_Differentiability_and_the_Total_Differential) has it's own section on the Total Differential as well that defines _Total Differential_ similarly, but explains it a little bit better.
 To better understand, let $\Delta x = dx$ represent a change in the independent variable $x$.
 We can assume that when $dx$ is small, $dy \approx \Delta y$, the change in y resulting from the change in $x$.
 The assumption also includes that as $dx$ gets smaller, the difference between $\Delta y$ and $dy$ goes to 0. _That is_, as $dx \to 0$, the _error_ in approximating $\Delta y$ with $dy$ also goes to 0.
 An interesting distinction between $\Delta y$ and $dy$.

 If we expand this logic to a function with 2 independent variables, like $z=f(x,y)$, we would like $\Delta x = dx$ and $\Delta y = dy$.
 Then, the change in $z$ becomes $\Delta z = f(x+dx, y+dy)-f(x,y)$.
 And we approximate $\Delta z \approx dz = f_xdx+f_ydy$.
 This means the total change in $z$ is approximately the change cause by $\Delta x$ and $\Delta y$.

+It's really just an approximation.
+[Wikipedia](https://en.wikipedia.org/wiki/Total_derivative) has an article as well.

 ### Chain Rule